 If you’re feeling stretched and pulled in a million directions, you’re not alone.
-Here are some of my favorite ways a busy mom can de-stress… that aren’t a freaking bubble bath.
+Here are some of my favorite realistic self care ideas for busy parents… that aren’t a freaking bubble bath.

 When you’re a mom, whether you work inside the home or out, it’s not always easy to find time for YOU.